Clerkenwell windmill, London 🌍

 Map/aerial photo of the area around the mill

-Tower mill function:Pumping mill/wheel - truncated tower, within the former waterworks site, which is becoming the Quentin Blake Centre for Illustration.
+Tower mill function:Pumping mill/wheel - truncated tower, within the former waterworks site, which has now become the Quentin Blake Centre for Illustration.

 Built to pump water from The New River, but not very successful.
 Only worked for a few years, then replaced by a horse driven pump, and later by a steam driven one.
 In its long life as a redundant windmill, it was adapted in many ways so there's very little mill related evidence remaining in the truncated tower.